It is now simpler than ever to report a power cut. If you want to report a power cut call...

 - the charge points do not meet the required power quality standards.

-If the cut-out rating and/or service equipment is unknown; you have safety concerns over the adequacy of supply or need to report any other issue related to your service termination, you can call our contact centre on 0800 011 3433, Mon-Fri, 8am-8pm, Sat 9am-5pm.
+If the cut-out rating, service cable, fuse and/or the connection being part of a looped supply is unknown; you have safety concerns over the adequacy of supply or need to report any other issue related to your service termination, you can call our contact centre on 0800 011 3433, Mon-Fri, 8am-8pm, Sat 9am-5pm.
 The following documents may also be useful.

 - Guidance on cut-out types and ratings

 Under certain circumstances installers may be able to proceed with the installation and inform us within 28 days of the installation using this form.

 - one form should be submitted per device, per premises.
 For multiple devices (including multiple devices under one controller) or multiple properties, use the multiple installations spreadsheet available on our website;